 Beinn Bhan, near Kishorn

-Majestic and largely undiscovered Applecross mountain with fine views to the islands and peaks of Torridon.
-Beinn Bhan has dramatic fluted corries on its eastern flanks which look fantastic from the easy walk along the plateau edge giving this route the drama of the Torridon mountains without the exposure or need for scrambling.
-The steep descent on the circular route can be avoided by returning from the summit by the outward route.
+This majestic Applecross mountain really deserves far more renown.
+Beinn Bhan has dramatic fluted corries on its eastern flanks which look fantastic from the easy walk along the plateau edge giving this route the drama of the Torridon mountains without the exposure or need for scrambling; the views are simply stunning.
+The steep (but grassy) descent on the circular route can be avoided by returning from the summit by the outward route.

 Terrain